CalPoly-MLBio/CSC448_Spring2025/README.md

 - make sure to select Saccharomyces cerevisiae as species

-Let's gain some intuition behind the magic of a p-value.
+Let's gain some intuition behind the magic of a *p-value*.
 For the sake of the exercise suppose that you have a list of 50 items (genes) and 38 of them are colored by (annotated with) *Green*.
 Of all possible 6000 items, 4260 or 71% are colored with *Green*.

 2. Calculate the probability that your list of items (genes) has more *Green* genes than expected by chance

-2. 1 I'd suggest to run a simulation, where you randomly draw 50 genes out of all 6000 possible genes and count how many *Green* genes you have.
-Repeat **X** number of times to estimate the probability (write a convincing argument for the value of **X** you chose, see 4.2 below)
+2.1 I'd suggest to run a simulation, where you randomly draw 50 genes out of all 6000 possible genes and count how many *Green* genes you have.
+Repeat **X** number of times to estimate the probability (write a convincing argument for the value of **X** you chose, see 2.2 below)

-2. 2 How many simulations (**X**) do you need to run to be certain (define certain) of the probability
+2.2 How many simulations (**X**) do you need to run to be certain (define certain) of the probability
 - you can try plotting the number trials vs the variance or change of the probability in order to see when it stabilizes

 *(Bonus)* Recall the binomial models and derive the mathematical formula for the exact probability (i.e it can be computed analytically).
 Use it to calculate directly the probability?
 Does it agree with your simulation?

 2.3 Is *Green* appearing more frequently than expected?
 What if there were 35 or 40 *Green* items in the list rather than 38?

-2.4 Find a pair of numbers (n,k) such that if n (number of items in the background) and k (number of items in the research list) are annotated with *Purple*, a student working on this problem will calculate a p-value between (0.003 and 0.01) for *Purple*
+2.4 Find a pair of numbers (n,k) such that if n (number of items in the background) and k (number of items in the research list) are annotated with *Purple*, a student working on this problem will calculate a *p-value* between (0.003 and 0.01) for *Purple*

 - you may need to test many pairs and not in uniform ranges to find a suitable pair

 2.5 If you test a total of 10 colors, are *Green* and *Purple* significantly overrepresented?

+## 5. Submit

-3. Turn in the pdf (for both parts) and your code via canvas by the *deadline: May 1st, 11:59pm*
+Turn in the pdf (for both parts) and your code via canvas by the *deadline: March 4th, 11:59pm*.

+&nbsp;

+&nbsp;

 # Project 1.
-Sequences and Evolutionary Trees
+Sequences, Bacteria and Evolutionary Trees

 In this first project you will combine what you have learned about aligning sequences, working with substitution matrices, using similarity scores and clustering algorithms to ultimately build an evolutionary tree given orthologous proteins sampled from several strains of bacteria.